Back to blogUpdated · 30 min read

 Usually the more people you live with, especially if they are not related to you, the more expensive your premium will be.

-It’s hard to make changes here to influence your premium – your insurance premium is unlikely to influence your decision around who to live with!
+It’s hard to make changes here to influence your premium – your insurance premium is unlikely to influence your decision about who to live with!
 But you can at least make sure that your insurer understands the nature of your relationship with whoever you’re living with.
 Living with a roommate is likely to be more risky than a spouse – so if you didn’t tell your insurer that you’re living with a spouse when you signed up, give them a call now.
 And if you marry your roommate, remember to update your policy!

 How often you have claimed in the past

 Insurers often take your past claims experience as a guide to your likely future claims experience.
-If you’ve had 3 claims in the past year, you’re statistically more likely than someone who has been claims free over the last 12 months to have a claim next year.
+If you’ve had 3 claims in the past year, you’re statistically more likely than someone who has been claims-free over the last 12 months to have a claim next year.

 Thankfully, your claim record doesn’t stay with you forever – most insurers only look at the past 2-3 years.
 So if you’ve been unlucky in the past, being extra careful in the future (putting up an electric fence, being disciplined about activating your alarm when away, etc.) should pay off through your premiums increasing by less than others’ each year when your policy is renewed.